 Seeing “Type 1 Diabetes” was just as jarring.
-A lot of “shit” and a lot of “what”?
+A lot of “what”?
 Because you know what?
-Not only did I not believe it, a lot of fucking other people didn’t believe it.
-People who I love very much, who meant well, who probably were just in shock that Type 1 diabetes could have struck a 26 (now 27) year old, but who nonetheless caused me a fuckton of additional stress and confusion in their denial and skepticism.
+Not only did I not believe it, a lot of other people didn’t believe it.
+People who I love very much, who meant well, who probably were just in shock that Type 1 diabetes could have struck a 26 (now 27) year old, but who nonetheless caused me a ton of additional stress and confusion in their denial and skepticism.

 “Are they sure it’s Type 1?” became the refrain of my first two months with diabetes.
 Because you guys: I was fat.
 It didn’t matter what the tests said, what my blood was saying, what my goddamn doctor had said, I was fat.
 It was ridiculous – I had spent the week after being told I had diabetes absolutely hysterical wondering what Type I was, and now I had the answer I had been so desperate for!

 No one! (myself included)

 To those around me, Type 1 diabetes was inconceivable – unlikely for so many reasons, starting with my age and ending with my weight.
 To me, Type 1 diabetes was unbelievable because, essentially, it bypassed my weight as “cause”, striking, instead, senselessly.
 Type 2 diabetes would have been punishment for a life lived disgustingly.
 As an overweight person with deep body image and shame issues, punishment made sense.
 I was familiar with it – it was a language I operated in, a system of cause and effect I knew well.